*You must register to participate in this event!

 We are offering 20 community members a chance to fabricate pedal powered machines in a 5 day session (for 5 Saturdays over 5 weeks) at Free Cycles, starting October 12th and ending on November 9th.

-This workshop will be offered on a donation income-based sliding scale of $15-$100.
+This in depth workshop will be offered on a donation income-based sliding scale of $95-$500.
 This workshop is funded in part by The Montana Arts Council.
 Your donation will help cover the costs of subsidized instructor time, supplies, and utilities.
-It also helps us continue to offer such workshops in the future!

 Registration is open to all ages and abilities (though those under 15 will have to be accompanied by an adult).
 Participants will be introduced to the industrial processes that go into fabricating their bicycles at the commercial level.
 They will have an opportunity to learn how to use the tools of metal working to suit their individual creative needs.

 Participant learners will be guided by expert instructors through the design of their pedal powered machines.
 Tool stations will be set up to accommodate many people working at once, with each monitored by skilled volunteers to ensure the participants safety and assist in any tool use questions which may arise.

 In order to participate in this workshop, you must register below.
 We are offering 20 participant slots for this workshop on a first come first serve basis.
 Payment will be required on the day of the workshop.
 We will contact you via email in advance to let you know your spot is secured and any other important details.